How Antisemitism Led me to Art

-Hi, welcome!
-My name is Alex Woz, I'm 24 years old, and live in southern California.
-I've been creating art since before I can even remember- as the child of an immigrant mother who had to shelve her dreams of becoming an esteemed artist and fashion designer, I was wholesomely encouraged by her to study art and become completely immersed in the practice.
-It wasn't until I got older that I started to experience antisemitism- not only through lone incidents of vulgarity, but alarmingly from people I had considered friends for years.
-As children, we aren't keen to perceive major differences between us and our peers, however, as I grew older in a public educational system, these apparent differences became glaring to others.
+Hi, my name is Alex Woz, I'm a 25 year old Argentinian Jewish artist living in Los Angeles.
+I've been creating art since before I can even remember- as the child of an immigrant parents from South America- namely my mother, who had to shelve her dreams of becoming an esteemed artist and fashion designer, I was wholesomely encouraged by her to study art and become completely immersed in my practice.